rahuls98/cpp-ladder/Intermediate-CPP/explanation.md

 ## Reference
 A reference variable is an alias, i.e., another name for an already existing variable.
-The variable can therefore be referenced using either the variable name or the reference name.<br>
+The variable can therefore be referenced using either the variable name or the reference name.<br><br>
-Consider the statement: int &ref = var; <br>
+Consider the statement: int &ref = var ; <br><br>
 Here, the variable <strong>ref</strong> is an alias of the variable <strong>var</strong>, both of which holds the same value.
 Unlike pointers, references cannot be changed to refer to other objects after their initialization.